Why Your Knees Hurt (And Why the Fix Probably Has Nothing to Do with Your Knees)

 Most guys in the military and veteran community chalk it up to mileage.
 “My knees are shot,” they say, like it’s a diagnosis and a final verdict in the same breath.
 They back off training, swap running for nothing, and hope the problem resolves on its own.

-This is the core concept behind what coaches and physical therapists call the “pain site vs. pain source” distinction — and it changes everything about how you approach knee issues.
+This is the core concept behind what coaches and physical therapists call the “pain site vs. pain source” distinction.
+It can broaden an assessment, but it should not be used to dismiss the painful joint.

 Over thousands of steps on a ruck march or a long run, that adds up fast.